scala/docs.scala-lang/_overviews/scala3-book/ca-type-classes.md

 println(person.show)
 ```

-Again, if Scala didn't have a `toString` method available to every class, you could use this technique to add `Showable` behavior to any class that you want to be able to convert to a `String`.
+Again, if Scala didn’t have a `toString` method available to every class, you could use this technique to add `Showable` behavior to any class that you want to be able to convert to a `String`.

 ### Writing methods that use the type class